84% of investors say they’re interested in impact investing, or putting their money behind companies that make a positive difference in the world.

 At Morgan Stanley, we call the space “Investing with Impact” and define it as investing with the intention of generating not only financial returns but also positive social and/or environmental impact.

 Many people think that investing to generate positive environmental and social impact means sacrificing financial gains.
-That simply isn’t the case: In 2015 the Institute for Sustainable Investing at Morgan Stanley found that sustainable equity mutual funds had equal or higher median returns with equal or lower volatility than traditional mutual funds over a majority of the time studied.
+That simply isn’t the case according to this article from our Chief Marketing and Sustainability Officer.
 Evidence has also shown that companies that perform well on material environmental, social and governance factors outperform peers.
-For example, Morgan Stanley Equity Research found that more gender diverse companies offer similar returns with lower volatility.
+For example, our Research team found that more gender diverse companies offer similar returns with lower volatility.